 All staff must be aware safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, upskirting, serious violence and sexting.
-Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of obtaining sexual gratification, or causing the victim humiliation, distress or alarm.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, harassment and sexting.
 Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse; and on how the risk of peer-on-peer abuse is being minimised, how suspected abuse will be recorded and investigated; as well as how the victims and perpetrators will be supported.
 More support can be found: